 Why do we process personal information?

 Surrey Police have a statutory duty to uphold the law, prevent crime, bring offenders to justice and protect the public.
-To do this it is necessary for us to process your personal information under the lawful basis of ‘public interest’ and ‘official authority’.
+To do this it is necessary for us to process your personal information under the lawful basis of ‘public task’ and ‘official authority’.
 This means we process your personal information for carrying out tasks that are laid down in law and collectively described as the administration of justice.

+Personal data is any data that can be used to identify a living individual, on its own or in combination with other information available.
 We process some personal information under the lawful basis of ‘legal obligation’ for example when we provide salary information for tax purposes, or use ethnicity data for equality legislation purposes.

 Some personnel information is used by us under the lawful basis of ‘legitimate interests’ when processing information to manage the human resources of all our employees such as their professional development, and to protect our network and information security such as vetting.

 We have a public interest, legal obligation or legitimate interest to carry out user satisfaction surveys to evaluate our performance and effectiveness and improve the service we deliver.
 As a victim of crime or individual who has reported crime, we may contact you to ask your opinion about the service received.
 This communication will be done by text message or phone call.

 We obtain, hold, use and disclose personal information for these purposes: